Search the collections

 Card is part of a collection comprised of paper ephemera relating to the business of L.J.
 Sterne, doll-maker of Melbourne.
 The collection was originally donated with another 172 objects by the Trustees of the Leo Sterne collection circa 1990.

 - Black and white printed image on white card of Ron Blaskett holding a Gerry Gee doll.
-The doll has a 'Gerry Gee Tarax Club' badge on its jacket.
-Printed below in black ink is a GTV Channel 9 logo and text.
+The doll has a 'Gerry Gee Tarax Club' badge on its jacket and appears to be whispering into Blaskett's ear.
+Printed in top right corner is a GTV Channel 9 logo.
+Reverse has handwritten text in blue ink.

 - Statement Of Significance: